PhilHannent/mathml-to-asciimath/readme.md

 # mathml-to-asciimath

-Convert subset of MathML to ASCIIMathML.
+Convert subset of MathML to text so that it can be parsed by BigEval node library.

 ## Usage